jkool702/forkrun/README.md

 forkrun is designed to run anywhere with zero friction:
 *   **Required:** Bash ≥ 4.0 (Bash 5.1+ highly recommended for array performance), Linux Kernel ≥ 3.17 (for `memfd`).

 ---

+## 🏛️ Legacy Version (v2)

+With the release of v3.0.0, `forkrun` has transitioned to a high-performance C-ring architecture (`frun.bash`).
+The older v2, pure-Bash coproc-based version (`forkrun.bash`) remains available in the `legacy/` directory.
+While v3 (`frun.bash`) is highly recommended for all modern workloads, v2 (`forkrun.bash`) remains as an alternate fully-functional high-performance bash stream parallelizer. forkrun v1 is not recommended for use.

+---